IfeKaNdu/PublicFTPserver.md/MyPublicFTPserver.md

 3. Securing the FTP server.
 4. Configuring the vsftpd for the internet.
 5. Configuring CentOS as a router.
-6. Accessing the FTP server from the internet.
+6. Accessing the FTP server with the lftp command.
-7. Accessing the FTP server with the lftp command.
+7. Accessing files securely over SSH with sftp.
 --------------------------------------------------------------

 ### 1. The vsftpd FTP server installation

 For making files freely availble over networks especially the internet, FTP is mostly used.FTP operates in a client /Server model.
 A client if authenticated can interatively traverse the filesystem,list files and directories and then download (and sometimes upload) files.

 **NB** FTP is insecure because everything sent between the FTP client and server is done in clear text.
 Inorder words , it's not good for sharing files privately.
-For private encrypted file sharing,use SSH commands like sftp,scp or rsync.However for open source software repositories , public documents or some openly available data sharing , FTP is still the best choice.
+For private encrypted file sharing,use SSH commands like lftp,scp or rsync.However for open source software repositories , public documents or some openly available data sharing , FTP is still the best choice.

 ###### Type the following commands as root to install the vsftpd package
 ```bash